-First, start the Phone app.
-It's located on the main Home screen or can be accessed from All Apps.
-It can also be accessed from the Lock Screen by sliding the phone icon to the right.
+First, start the Phone app. accessed from All Apps.

+It's located on the main Home screen or can be

 Press the keypad icon to bring up a numeric keypad.

-Type the phone number you wish to dial and then press the dial button which looks like a phone handset on a green circle.
+Type the phone number you wish to dial and then press the dial button, which looks like a phone handset.
 At that point, you may put the phone up to your ear and speak normally after the other party picks up.
 If you need to dial an extension, you may press the keypad icon during the call and enter it that way.

-Press the Recents tab to bring up a list of recent incoming and outgoing calls.
-You can choose to re-dial a number from this list by tapping the number and then tapping the Call Back button.
+Press the recent icon \(\bigcup \) to bring up a list of recent incoming and outgoing calls.
+You can choose to re-dial a number from this list by using the dial button on the right side of each entry.

-Press the Contacts tab to bring up a list of your contacts.
+Press the People icon to bring up a list of your contacts.
 You can select a contact by tapping on it, and then choose to dial that contact's number.